ChaddFrasier/PIPS/README.md

 #### Third Party Modules Used
 ========================================================================

-1. Express
+- Express
-2. Jimp
+- Jimp
-3. EJS
+- EJS
-4. Path
+- Path
-5. shelljs
+- child_process
-6. express-fileupload
+- express-fileupload
-7. fs
+- fs

 ## Install
 Clone the repo or download the zip and extract

+1. run `npm install` to install all dependencies

-run using the command `node server` in the project directory
+2. run server using `node server` in the project directory